-Austinite Houstonian Oklahoma City girl, grad student, runner, nutrition enthusiast, and smoothie-maker.
+Austinite Houstonian Oklahoma City West Texas girl , nutrition enthusiast, grad student, runner, and smoothie-maker.

-You can catch me hanging outside on a sunny day with my deaf rescue fur baller, Jaxon, and trying to convince my husband/lifer/ball and chain, Zack, that running is fun…he’s not sold yet.
+You can catch me hanging outside on a sunny day with my deaf rescue fur baller, Jaxon, topo chico and lime in hand, trying to convince my husband/lifer/ball and chain, Zack, that running is fun…he’s not sold yet.

 I enjoy yoga, running, eating, re-watching You’ve Got Mail, exploring new places, and meeting new people, which is why I’m so thankful you’re here!
 Nice to meet you.
 I hope you leave this space feeling better than when you found it.